Colorado Veterinarian & Chihuahua Find True Love

 COLORADO SPRINGS, Colo.
 (CBS4) – A Chihuahua mix named Jim got a second chance at life after a Colorado veterinarian saved him and then adopted him.
 Jim was found on the side of Highway 50 with severe injuries.

 “This is a before his little pelvic fracture repair and this is after.
-You can see all the bright white, which is the metal and the hardware,” said Dr. Susan Lynch.RELATED: State Lawmakers Deliver Meals To Frontline COVID Caretakers At St. Anthony Hospital
+You can see all the bright white, which is the metal and the hardware,” said Dr. Susan Lynch.RELATED: Third Stimulus Check: How Much Could Your Next Relief Payment Be?

 Lynch said she took notice of his fighting spirit and their bond grew.
 After taking him home as a foster pet, she said there’s not doubt they were meant to be together.

 “Really it was done after that.
 My daughter was in love, my husband was in love.
-I couldn’t bring him back knowing that I wouldn’t know what his future was going to be,” she said.MORE: Cleo Parker Robinson Dance Featured In Aurora Fox Cultural Concert Series For Black History Month
+I couldn’t bring him back knowing that I wouldn’t know what his future was going to be,” she said.MORE: Colorado Lawmakers Plan Bill To Stop Immigrant Data Sharing With ICE

-Jim now has a 75 lb. sibling, which was also one of Lynch’s patients-turned-pets.
+Jim now has a 75 pound sibling, which was also one of Lynch’s patients-turned-pets.